ChuckNorr1s/Stable-CAD-Generator/README.md

 If it does not generate the desired results make sure the images are in RGB mode.(optional)

+Use the example.png as a test image to generate sample output.

 # Possible errors
 If it gives an error during installation make sure your Python version is before 3.11 since the new one is conflicting the packages.